lokal-profil/WFD_import/README.md

 * Both .gml files (one for RBDs and one for SWBs) are located under [*National spatial data*](https://cdr.eionet.europa.eu/se/eu/wfd2016/spatial/envwdqi7a/).

-It is worth nothing that there may be multiple releases of data (separate directories), always chose the most recent.
+It is worth noting that there may be multiple releases of data, found in separate directories at CDR, so you should always choose the most recent one.
 For the .gml files it varies from country to country whether either of them are made accessible to the public.

 ### How to add a new country
-Before investing energy into adding support for a new country you should ensure that the license of the data is compatible with Wikidata (CC0).
-The default license on CDR is CC BY which is not free enough.
+Before investing energy into adding support for a new country you should ensure that the license of the data is compatible with Wikidata ([CC0](https://creativecommons.org/publicdomain/zero/1.0/deed.en)).
+The default license on CDR is [CC BY](http://creativecommons.org/licenses/by/2.5/dk/deed.en_GB) which is not free enough.
 You therefore need a source indicating that the member country released their data under a more permissive CC0 license.

 * Create an item for the Report, and add to the "dataset" entry in `mappings.json`.
 See [the 2016 Sweden report](https://www.wikidata.org/wiki/Q29563137)